deepskystacker/DSS/Installers/README.txt

 42. Bug fix: If a recommended setting is clicked to activate it the revised recommendations are appended to the browser when it should be cleared before they are displayed.

 43. Bug fix: DSS-CL: If an output file is named specifically with the /O: parameter, this output file is always used.
-If it is ommited, it will generate a unique output file instead.
+If it is omitted, it will generate a unique output file instead.

 44. Bug fix: DSS-CL: If the compression level for a TIFF file is set via the /OCx parameter, this is now honoured.